 A magazine is inviting essays for a special edition focused on the development of autonomous vehicles.
 To participate, you are required to write an illustration essay of no less than 300 words.
-The essay should discuss the benefits autonomous vehicles bring to our lives and the possible challenges they may face in their application.
+This essay should explore the benefits autonomous vehicles bring to our lives and examine the potential challenges they might encounter in their application, such as safety issues and ethical considerations.